automatic-controls/index/LOG.md

 ## Weekly Progress Log

 ### **01/17/2022 - 01/21/2022**
-- Worked on *WebCTRL* Centralizer
+- Worked on Centralizer for *WebCTRL*
 - Made minor additions to the addon devlopment utility

 ### **01/10/2022 - 01/14/2022**
-- Worked on *WebCTRL* Centralizer
+- Worked on Centralizer for *WebCTRL*

 ### **01/03/2022 - 01/07/2022**
 - Created batch script to manage SSL certificates for *WebCTRL*